 Poultry, such as hens, pheasants and different species of peacocks walked about under Avocado-, Lemon- and Guava trees.
 One of the latter was bearing ripe Guavas, when we were visiting.
 The poultry drinks from a farm channel that has fresh running water.

 Barns are in the background.
-Ponies are kept there and perhaps some donkeys.
+Ponies are kept there and a donkey o two.
+But no Mufflons, goats or pigs.

 A peacock was sitting on top of the timber rail, as if totally tame.